stadium-software/datagrid-advanced-search/README.md

 ## Version
 1.1

-### Changes
+### Change Log
-Converted 'Boolean Filter' to a generic 'Enum Filter'.
+1.1 Converted 'Boolean Filter' to a generic 'Enum Filter'.
 This filter still works for Boolean columns, but can now also be applied to any other column

 ## Sample applications
 This repo contains two Stadium 6 applications.